shrey231/UnfollowerBot/README.md

 # UnfollowerBot
-Instagram Bot that detects who you follow but does not follow you back.
+Instagram Bot that detects who you follow, who follows you and who you follow but does not follow you back.
 Requires installation of selenium and chromium web driver.